Movatterモバイル変換

 Look up hypergolic in Wiktionary, the free dictionary.

-The two propellant components usually consist of afuel and anoxidizer.
-The main advantages of hypergolic propellants are that they can be stored as liquids at room temperature and that engines which are powered by them are easy to ignite reliably and repeatedly.
-Common hypergolic propellants are extremelytoxic orcorrosive, making them difficult to handle.
+The two components usually consist of afuel and anoxidizer.
+The advantages of hypergolic propellants are that they can be stored at room temperature, and thatrocket engines can be ignited reliably and repeatedly.
+Common hypergolic propellants are difficult to handle due to hightoxicity orcorrosiveness.

-In contemporary usage, the terms "hypergol" and "hypergolic propellant" usually mean the most common such propellant combination:dinitrogen tetroxide plushydrazine.[1]
+In contemporary usage, the terms "hypergol" and "hypergolic propellant" usually refer to the most common combination:dinitrogen tetroxide plushydrazine.[1]

 History

-The fact thatturpentine may spontaneously combust when mixed withnitric acid was discovered as early as the late 17th century byFrederick Slare,[2][3] but it remained a scientific curiosity for centuries until it was proposed to use it forrocket-assisted take off during WWII.[4]
+The fact thatturpentine may spontaneously combust when mixed withnitric acid was discovered in the late 17th century byFrederick Slare,[2][3] but it remained a scientific curiosity for centuries until it was proposed to use it forrocket-assisted take off during WWII.[4]

 In 1935,Hellmuth Walter discovered thathydrazine hydrate was hypergolic withhigh-test peroxide of 80–83%.
 He was probably the first to discover this phenomenon, and set to work developing a fuel.
 Prof. Otto Lutz assisted theWalter Company with the development ofC-Stoff, which contained 30% hydrazine hydrate, 57%methanol, and 13% water, and spontaneously ignited with high-strengthhydrogen peroxide.[5]: 13 BMW developed engines burning a hypergolic mix of nitric acid with various combinations of amines, xylidines, andanilines.[6]